 Each spouse's CGT liability is computed by reference to their own disposals of assets and each is entitled to their own annual exemption, currently £11,100.
-Gains above this level will be charged to tax at a rate of 18%, 28% or a combination of both rates, dependent on an individual's total taxable gains and income.
+Gains above this level will be generally charged to tax at a rate of 10%, 20% or a combination of both rates, dependent on an individual's total taxable gains and income.
+Higher rates may apply to one disposal of certain residential property.